stablekernel/DataViewable/Docs/blog/part_2.md

 The protocol is pretty simple.
 There is an `emptyDataSetSource` and `emptyDataSetDelegate` for customization, `hasData` and `isLoading` for maintaining state, `containerView` for specifying the view in which to setup the empty data view and loading indicator, and `contentView`/`emptyView`/`loadingView` references so we can remove them from the view hierarchy when the state changes.
 Finally, we have `reloadEmptyDataSet()` which will setup the `emptyView` or `loadingView` in the `containerView` depending on the current state.

 In the `DataViewable` protocol extension we provide default implementations for everything in the protocol.
 We won’t dive much into these implementation details, but definitely take a look at the code!
 One thing I do want to comment on regarding our implementation is the use of  `objc_getAssociatedObject` and `objc_setAssociatedObject` to provide defaults for our stored properties (`emptyDataSetDelegate`, `emptyDataSetSource`, `isLoading`, `contentView`, `emptyView`, and `loadingView`).
 Stored properties are not allowed in extensions so we implement them by defining getters/setters for the property and using Objective-C associated objects.
 This taps into the Objective-C runtime to dynamically associate values.
-If this makes you uncomfortable, don’t worry.
-These are only defaults and these will never be called if you implement them in your subclass.
+If this makes you uncomfortable, don’t worry, these are only defaults and these will never be called if you implement them in your subclass.

 ### Conditional Conformance for UIView Components
 Our default `hasData` implementation in the `DataViewable` protocol extension will delegate that responsibility back to the `emptyDataSetSource` which has a `hasDataForDataView(_:) -> Bool?` call.
 With a `UITableView`, `UICollectionView`, or `UIImageView`, we can provide better default values based on the data these types display.